 3. Develop Trust

 Trust is a critical step in the buying cycle because of the high cost of a B2B purchase.
-To build trust, enterprise technology companies need to educate their prospects, provide valuable information to ease the buying process and to help them understand that their challenges and pain points can be answered.
+To build trust, technology companies need to educate their prospects, provide valuable information to ease the buying process and to help them understand that their challenges and pain points can be answered.
 This can be done through targeted and well-written thought-leadership blog and white paper content.

 4. Strengthen Relationships